Attention Deficit / Hyperactivity Disorder (ADHD)

 What is ADHD?

 Attention Deficit Hyperactivity Disorder (ADHD) is a common neurodevelopmental condition that affects both children and adults.
 Individuals with ADHD often experience persistent patterns of inattention, hyperactivity, and impulsivity that interfere with daily functioning, relationships, work, or school performance.
-While ADHD can be challenging, effective treatment and support can help individuals manage symptoms and thrive in all areas of life.
+While ADHD can be challenging, effective evaluation can help you navigate your challenges and strengths.
+Counseling and support can help you manage symptoms and thrive in all areas of life.

 A woman with dark hair in a yellow shirt covers her face with her hands.
 Behind her, there is a chalk-drawn illustration of a tangled, chaotic thought process with question marks, scribbles, clouds, and arrows.